ArunRavindranK/portal-live/bankezy/bankezy/bankezy-features/qr-payments/api-specification/parse-qr.md

 ---
 description: >-
-  The API is intended to read and validate the QR string.
-Parse and validate the QR string according to the configuration
+  The API is used to parse and validate the different types of QR string based on QR configuration.
+coverY: 0
 ---

 # Parse QR

+Following are the features supported:

+1. Supports Bharat QR, UPI QR and PHQR format parsing based on QR type configuration.
+2. Support parsing of Static and Dynamic QR code for different types based on configuration

-{% swagger method="post" path="   " baseUrl="<domain> /qrTxn/v1/qr-detail" summary="" %}
+{% swagger method="post" path="   " baseUrl="/v1/qr-detail" summary="" %}
 {% swagger-description %}
-A QR String is passed in the request body, the qr parser identifies the QR format and validate the QR.
+Parse and validate the QR string passed in the request.
 In case of validation error in raw string, application will return invalid exception
 {% endswagger-description %}

 {% swagger-parameter in="header" name="X-API-KEY" required="true" type="String" %}